yasinallahdev/Football-Pool-App/README.md

 **How to install:**

-Clone the repo
+1: Clone the repo

-navigate to the repo's directory on disk
+2: Navigate to the repo's directory on disk

-run `npm install`
+3: Run `npm install` in your terminal

 **How to run:**

-run `node app.js`
+1: run `node app.js` in your terminal

-visit `localhost:8080` in your browser
+2: visit `localhost:8080` in your browser